jatin33/linkedin-saved-post-categoriser/README.md

 ## Key Features
 *   **Post Categorization**: Add category dropdowns to saved posts on LinkedIn.
-*   **Category Management**: Create, edit, and delete custom categories via the extension popup.
+*   **Category Management**: Create, edit, and delete custom categories via the extension side panel.
 *   **Visual Indicators**: Display category badges on saved posts in the main LinkedIn feed.
-*   **Intuitive Popup Interface**: A dedicated popup for managing posts and categories, including search and filter capabilities.
+*   **Intuitive Side Panel Interface**: A dedicated side panel for managing posts and categories, including search, filter by author, and real-time synchronization.
+It also includes a "Reset All Bookmarks" option and displays the LinkedIn post URL in the categorization modal.
 *   **Persistent Storage**: Utilizes Chrome Storage Sync API for cross-device synchronization of categories and categorized posts.
 *   **Seamless Integration**: Designed to integrate natively with LinkedIn's existing UI/UX patterns without disruption.